trang-nguyenn/Algorithms/DFS/39-combination-sum.md

     for i, num in enumerate(next_moves):
         dfs(var1 + num, var2 + i) # modified var1,var2 for next search
 ```

+It is noticeable that while dfs is good for expressively return the actual combinations, it is not very efficient if we just need to count the number of combinations (see [Combination Sum IV](https://leetcode.com/problems/combination-sum-iv/).
+For counting numbers of combinations, using DP is more efficient.

 ## Code
 ```python